Ynn/uECC-java-wrapper/README.md

 ## Example uECC api :

 This code assume the library has been loaded.
+It uses SWIG types.

 ```c
 package uECC;